-The Bank continuously reviews the individual securities held in the portfolio for any impairment of values which may be otherthan-temporary.
-All of the impairment appearing in the securities portfolio valuations is considered to be temporary in 2021 and 2020.
-As of December 31, 2021 and 2020, the Bank held securities in unrealized loss position with gross fair value of \$3,438,583,865 and \$477,433,423, respectively, in the available-for-sale category and held-to-maturity categories, which had gross unrealized losses of \$44,428,688 and \$1,815,050 as of December 31, 2021 and 2020, respectively.
+The Bank continuously reviews the individual securities held in the portfolio for any impairment of values which may be other-than-temporary.
+All of the impairment appearing in the securities portfolio valuations is considered to be temporary in 2022 and 2021.
+As of December 31, 2022 and 2021, the Bank held securities in unrealized loss position with gross fair value of \$3,989,293,016 and \$3,438,583,865, respectively, the Bank held debt securities in and unrealized loss position, which had gross unrealized losses of \$597,335,462 and \$44,428,688 as of December 31, 2022 and 2021, respectively.
 These unrealized and unrecognized losses have not been charged to net income and are considered to be temporary impairments of value.